Canada’s Feminist International Assistance Policy

 The ongoing threat of sexual and gender-based violence.
 It is estimated that one in three women worldwide have experienced some form of physical and/or sexual violence in their lifetimes, often at the hands of intimate partners or family members.
 The threat of violence is also a reality for girls, with more than one in 10 (120 million) having experienced forced intercourse or sexual acts at some point in their lives.
 Female genital mutilation/cutting is a persistent threat as well.
 There are now an estimated 200 million girls and women who have been subjected to this practice, in 30 countries around the world.Footnote 15

 Limited access to the tools they need to be financially independent.
-Among women in the least developed countries who work, 79 percent report agriculture as their primary source of income.
+Among working women in the least developed countries, 79 percent report agriculture as their primary source of income.
 Despite this strong contribution to local economies, women continue to have less access to resources and financial services than men.Footnote 16 Women account for fewer than 20 percent of all landholders in developing countries, and only 37 percent of these women landholders have bank accounts.Footnote 17

 Legal barriers to work and other limits on economic freedom.
 Women are legally discriminated against in more than 150 countries around the world.Footnote 18 This includes 100 countries in which women are prevented from pursuing careers because of their gender.Footnote 19 In some countries, women also face restrictions when it comes to registering a business, inheriting property and owning land.
 Nearly one third of developing countries do not guarantee the same inheritance rights for women as they do for men.
 These limits on women’s economic autonomy can also be seen at the household level, with one third of married women in developing countries having no say in major household purchases.